GEM3D/PittPack/README.md

 ## Notes
 We welcome any feedbacks by the users and developers <br/>
 please read the LICENSE file for how to use this software

+## Acknowlegements
+**PittPack** is developed as part of the GEM3D project funded by NSF at University of Pittsburgh, PA, USA.

 ## Contributors
   * Jaber J. Hasbestan (jaber@pitt.edu)